^

 Dosing and administration

-Use Glutargina during pregnancy
+Use Glutargine during pregnancy

 Glutargine, which contains arginine glutamate, is generally not recommended for use during pregnancy without consulting a doctor.
-Information on its safety during pregnancy may be limited, and potential risks to the baby may not be well understood.
+Information about its safety during pregnancy may be limited, and potential risks to the baby may not be well understood.

 Contraindications

-2. Severe renal and hepatic impairment: The use of Glutargin may be contraindicated in patients with severe renal and hepatic impairment, as this may lead to accumulation of the drug in the body and worsening of the condition.
+2. Severe renal and hepatic impairment: The use of Glutargin may be contraindicated in patients with severe renal and hepatic impairment, as this may lead to accumulation of the drug in the body and deterioration of the condition.

-Side effects Glutargina
+Side effects Glutargine

 2. In rare cases, dyspeptic disorders (vomiting, diarrhea, nausea, abdominal pain) may occur.

-5. Hyperazotemia may occur with high doses.
+5. Hyperazotemia may occur when high doses are used.

-7. Rarely, blood disorders may occur.
+7. Rarely, hematopoietic disorders may occur.

 Overdose

-1. Gastrointestinal disorders: Diarrhea, nausea, vomiting, bloating, or abdominal pain may occur.
+1. Gastrointestinal disorders: Diarrhea, nausea, vomiting, bloating or abdominal pain may occur.

 Interactions with other drugs